 Delivering Employee Performance Evaluations Can Be A Challenge

-The purpose of employee performance evaluations is to provide positive feedback that encourages good results and that corrects less positive outcomes.
+The purpose of employee evaluations is to provide positive feedback that encourages good results and that corrects less positive outcomes.

 Yet typically both the manager and the employee do not like these evaluations.
 Why?
 Because performance evaluations are hard to do right and they are therefore challenging to write and deliver; and they are also challenging to listen to.